jlemein/izzy-renderer/README.md

 a custom shader for the light source, make sure to assign a material before the light system is initialized or overwrite the material later on in the simulation.

+# Material and effect system

+The izzy renderer has materials and effects.
+* **Material**: single pass rendering technique.
+It describes surface properties and is corresponding to a compiled shader program, consisting of vertex and fragment shader.
+* **Effect**: multi pass rendering technique.
+An effect is composed of multiple materials.
+The connection between materials is described using a node graph.

+Both materials and effects are uniquely described by a name in the `materials.json`.
+The material name inside a 3d model file will correspond to either an effect or a material.

+The following order is used to resolve the material or effect.

+1. First, the effect system is queried.
+If the name matches an effect, the effect is returned.
+2. If no effect is found, the material instance mapping is searched.
+If there is a material instance with the same name, the name gets mapped to the "concrete" material name.
+If not found, the "concrete" material name is set to the same name.
+3. Given a (mapped) material name, the material system is queried.
+If found, a single pass effect is returned, with the single pass being the material searched for.

+## Render order

+The scene is rendered using a specific rendering strategy.
+Example rendering strategies are forward-rendering, or deferred rendering.
+The rendering strategy is in control on what and how to render.
+Note that it is not exclusively forward or deferred rendering, but it can also be a hybrid strategy.
+The strategy is free to implement.

+The rendering strategy imposes rules and restrictions on the renderable objects in the scene.
+Usually the following order is used:

+1. The rendering strategy decides upon a rendering effect to use.
+2. Loop over all renderable objects

 #### Adding post processing effects

 Post-processing is supported via camera entities.
 A camera entity can have zero, one or multiple post-processing